10 Clever Hacks We Learned From Sephora Reviews

 The user: girloncanvas

-Ever find that your hair perfume either makes your ends greasy or gets overpowering, smell-wise?
+The hack: Ever find that your hair perfume either makes your ends greasy or gets overpowering, smell-wise?
 Try this trick girloncanvas shared: spray it underneath your hair, near the nap of your neck.
-That way, your body heat will allow the scent to lightly disperse, without leaving a super-strong perfume trail (a good tip if you’re planning on wearing hair perfume at the office, or during the day).
+That way, your body heat will allow the scent to lightly disperse without leaving a super-strong perfume trail (a good tip if you’re planning on wearing hair perfume at the office or during the day).

 What’s the best beauty trick you’ve ever learned online?
 Sound off below!